paruff/garden/content/Atlas/Sources/Books/How to Read a Book orig.md

  - RULE 2.
 STATE THE UNITY OF THE WHOLE BOOK IN A SINGLE SENTENCE, OR AT MOST A FEW SENTENCES (A SHORT PARAGRAPH).
  - RULE 3.
 SET FORTH THE MAJOR PARTS OF THE BOOK, AND SHOW HOW THESE ARE ORGANIZED INTO A WHOLE, BY BEING ORDERED TO ONE ANOTHER AND TO THE UNITY OF THE WHOLE.
  - RULE 4.
 FIND OUT WHAT THE AUTHOR’S PROBLEMS WERE.
- - RULE 5.
-FIND THE IMPORTANT WORDS AND THROUGH THEM COME TO TERMS WITH THE AUTHOR.

 Criticizing a book:
 	1. Completeness - did the book accomplish its goals? was anything left unresolved or unaddressed?